leankoala-gmbh/KoalityShopwarePlugin/readme.md

 At the moment this plugin is only a proof of concept.
 We would be happy if Shopware 6 experts will refactor it to be the best monitoring plugin for the favourite e-commerce solution.

-- Creating a health endpoint by generating a unique id that is used as a secret key while activating the plugin.
-This URL must be shown in the backend and must be entered in koality.io.
-It should work like Slack incoming webhooks.

 - Check if a plugin needs an update